atb00ker/dockerize-openwisp/README.md

 ### Kubernetes

-1. (skip if you have a running cluster) Setup Kubernetes Cluster: A guide for setting up the cluster on bare-metal machines is available [here](https://blog.alexellis.io/kubernetes-in-10-minutes/) and the guide to get started with kubernetes-dashboard (Web UI) is available [here](https://github.com/kubernetes/dashboard).
+1. (optional) Setup a Kubernetes Cluster: A guide for setting up the cluster on bare-metal machines is available [here](https://blog.alexellis.io/kubernetes-in-10-minutes/) and the guide to get started with kubernetes-dashboard (Web UI) is available [here](https://github.com/kubernetes/dashboard).

 2. Set external IP: You need to set the external IP for all the services.
 This is the IP on which you will access your openwisp applications.
 All the services are in [this file](https://github.com/atb00ker/dockerize-openwisp/blob/master/kubernetes/Service.yml).
 Please do `ctrl+f` to find `192.168.1.6` and replace with your server's external IP in this file.